-Why Do I Feel Tired After Watching The Solar Eclipse?
-Eye Fatigue Is No Joke
+Here's Why You Might Feel Tired After Watching The Solar Eclipse

 Monday was a pretty big day for the universe.
 The Earth, moon, and sun all perfectly aligned so that we mere mortals could enjoy a little thing called a total solar eclipse — and frankly, it was exhausting.
 If you're wondering why you feel tired after watching the solar eclipse, know that you, my friend, are not alone.
 Even if you prepared weeks in advance and secured all of the proper gear you needed to protect your precious eyeballs from the grueling rays of the sun, it's still possible that you walked away from the eclipse not only with a sense of awe and wonder, but also with a slight feeling of fatigue, and possibly a headache, too.